 Fortification Process Of Sherry And Port

 Fortified wines are typically wines spiked with alcohol or a spirit such as brandy — it's nothing like commercial brandy — during or after fermentation is complete.
-Sherry and Port have a totally different fortification process.
+Sherry and Port have a totally different fortification processes.

-In fortifying Sherry, a grape spirit called "destilado" is used after the fermentation process to allow flor yeast growth.
+In fortifying Sherry, a grape spirit called "destilado" is used after the fermentation process to allow for yeast growth.
 The fortified Sherry is then stored five-sixths full in a cask to accommodate the flor cap that forms afterward.

 On the other hand, Port is fortified using a grape spirit called "aguardiente" or brandy to stop the fermentation process.
 This process leaves residual sugar in the wine before boosting the alcohol content.

 What's more fascinating about these wines is their aging.
 But which is "wowing"?

 Sherry is aged by blending new wine juice with vintage or older ones in a series of barrels.
 The complex procedure, called the Solera system, carefully transfers the wine without damaging the flor cap on top.

 Ironically, there's no vintage Sherry wine since every bottle has a blend of matured or vintage wine.

 Port has a more straightforward aging process.
 The wines are simply stored in barrels inside a cellar before they are bottled.
 The only difference is among styles that use a wooden barrel or sealed glass bottles for maturation.
 Port produced in air-tight bottles tends to be darker, smoother, and with gentle tannins compared to the former that uses what's known as oxidative aging.